suhaspsr/MLE-Azure-Capstone/README.md

 This saves time continuing to evaluate hyperparameters that don't show promise of improving our target metric.
 It prevents experiments from running for a long time and using up resources.

 I chose the primary metric as Accuracy and to maximize it as part of the Hyperdrive run.
-I set the max total runs as 15 to avoid log run times as well as the *max_concurrent_runs* to 4 as I am running this experiment on Standard_D2_V2 which has 4 nodes.
-This allows 4 jobs to be run in parallel on each node.

 ### Results
-The best performing Logistic Regression Model came in with an accuracy of 98.57% which was great however it did not beat the AutoML XGBoost Classifier model.
+The best performing Logistic Regression Model came in with an accuracy of 83.9% which has 6% lower accuracy compared to AutoML model.

 *Figure 7: HyperDrive Model*
 ![hyperdrive-details_3](Screenshots/Fig10.png)